elboza/force-lang/README.md

 ( ... )       \ lambda func
 example: ( 1 2 + )

-see xxx       \ see function definition
+see ...       \ see function definition
 example: see cr

 ... if ... else ... then